 Our \texttt{gen\_objective} operator applies a just-in-time objective to a provided generator to optimize its output towards a user's goals.
 We instantiate it as a small snippet of context (Figure~\ref{fig:objectives_spec}) prepended to existing instructions for generation.

 \begin{quote} \textit{Mary enables objective induction based on editing patterns in her paper and appends the result to her existing prompt.
 Now, she gets more varied and interesting suggestions.
-The system induced an objective of ``Strengthen the narrative argument,'' which steered the system to provide advice on how to move beyond sequentially describing the system components and instead present a narrative walkthrough of a user applying the system.} \end{quote} \texttt{gen\_objective} can apply to any generation call, so objectives can also be applied to generators that revise existing content, initiate tool calls, or perform actions on behalf of the user.
+The system induced an objective of ``Strengthen the narrative argument,'' which steered the system to provide advice on how to move beyond sequentially describing system components and instead present a narrative user walkthrough of the system.} \end{quote} The \texttt{gen\_objective} operator can apply to any generation call, so objectives can also be applied to generators that revise existing content, initiate tool calls, or perform actions on behalf of the user.